wrufay/magnetic-fields/README.md

-# steering-ions-thru-mag-fields
+# magnetic-fields
-for grade 12 physics.
+project for grade 12 physics.